uber/prototool/README.md

 `dirOrFile` can take two forms:

 - You can specify exactly one directory.
-If this is done, Prototool goes up until it finds a `prototool.yaml` file (or uses the current directory if none is found), and then walks starting at this location for all `.proto` files, and these are used, except for files in the `excludes` lists in `prototool.yaml` files.
+If this is done, Prototool goes up until it finds a `prototool.yaml` or `prototool.json` file (or uses the current directory if none is found), and then walks starting at this location for all `.proto` files, and these are used, except for files in the `excludes` lists in `prototool.yaml` or `prototool.json` files.
 - You can specify exactly one file.
 This has the effect as if you specified the directory of this file (using the logic above), but errors are only printed for that file.
 This is useful for e.g. Vim integration.
 - You can specify nothing.
 This has the effect as if you specified the current directory as the directory.

-The idea with "directory builds" is that you often need more than just one file to do a `protoc` call, for example if you have types in other files in the same package that are not referenced by their fully-qualified name, and/or if you need to know what directories to specify with `-I` to `protoc` (by default, the directory of the `prototool.yaml` file is used).
+The idea with "directory builds" is that you often need more than just one file to do a `protoc` call, for example if you have types in other files in the same package that are not referenced by their fully-qualified name, and/or if you need to know what directories to specify with `-I` to `protoc` (by default, the directory of the `prototool.yaml` or `prototool.json` file is used).

 ## Command Overview